 Ten of Swords

-The Ten of Swords represents the final act in a tumultuous period in your life.
-This has both a good and bad side to it.
+The Ten of Swords represents the final act in a tumultuous period of your life.
+This carries both a good and a bad side.

-Whatever the reason it is obvious something had to end when you look back from a point in the future when you are removed from the emotion.
+Whatever the reason, it will be obvious that something had to end when you look back from a point in the future, removed from the emotion.
 You will not appreciate this right now.
-You are deep in the situation and emotionally invested, or feel like you are fighting a running battle!
+You are deep in the situation, emotionally invested, feeling as if you are fighting a running battle.

-The good that comes from painful change represents the the biggest transformations in our lives.
+The good that comes from painful change represents the biggest transformations in our lives.
 We move on with lessons learned and a clean sheet on which to write our next chapter.
-The problem is of course that we might be tied to the past via trauma bonds, a need for explanations and apology, or a need to right wrongs.
-Perhaps all we really need is to understand, learn lessons and move on, but we are often far too complex to come up with such a simple plan!
+The problem is that we remain tied to the past via trauma bonds, a need for explanations, or a desire to right wrongs.
+All we require is to understand, learn the lessons, and move on.
+However, we are too complex to execute such a straightforward plan.

-Perhaps one of the biggest transitions caused by the Ten of Swords is the moment we stop fighting and allow the silence of the end game to take hold.
+One of the greatest transitions caused by the Ten of Swords is the moment we finally stop fighting, allowing the silence of the endgame to take hold.

 Eirene and Plutus

-Eirene is often depicted in statues holding the young God Plutus (sometimes spelt as Ploutos).
+Statues typically depict Eirene holding the young god Plutus (sometimes spelled Ploutos).
 Plutus is the son of Demeter (The Empress) and represents prosperity.

 Given this, we can now understand the image on the card.
 We see a dying Spartan warrior.
 By the swords strewn around the otherwise empty battlefield, we know that he is the last warrior.

-Mortally wounded and on his dying breath, he looks up to see what will come after him.
-He sees the Goddess Eirene appear above him, holding Plutus in her arms
+Mortally wounded and drawing his dying breath, he looks up to see what will come after him.
+He watches the goddess Eirene appear above him, holding Plutus in her arms.

-After war has ended and the last warrior prepared to fight is dead, Peace appears, and she raises prosperity.
+After the war ends and the last warrior prepared to fight dies, Peace appears, and she raises prosperity.

 Description and Symbology

-The previous section adequately describes a very simple yet powerful image of how the ancients saw events happen.
-Concepts like peace and love, or objects like the Sun and Moon were all anthropomorphized into characters.
+The previous section describes a simple yet powerful image of how the ancients viewed events.
+Concepts like peace and love, or objects like the Sun and Moon, were anthropomorphized into characters.

-In this case, we see the last survivor of a great battle die, to be replaced by the humanized forms of the concepts of peace and prosperity.
+In this case, the last survivor of a great battle dies, replaced by the humanized forms of peace and prosperity.

-This scene also ties in perfectly with the sense of the Ten of Swords.
-There will be a great time of trauma followed by something new that is better.
-Sometimes you have to go through the trauma to play out tensions and move to better times.
+This scene ties perfectly into the sense of the Ten of Swords.
+A time of profound trauma is followed by something new and better.
+You must go through the trauma to exhaust the tensions, finally moving forward to better times.

 The dying warrior

-The dying warrior represents the person asking the question to the Tarot or something to do with them: a relationship, career, or set of beliefs.
+The dying warrior represents the person asking the Tarot, or something to do with them.
+This could be a relationship, career, or set of beliefs.
 Whatever it is, it is about to end, and this may be painful or result in a loss.

 Eirene and Plutus